 By the way, did you know that Lumoa’s analytics is powered by AI?

 B2B Customer Experience is, simply put, the experience and interactions with your company of a B2B customer.
 The situation when B2B CX was very distant from B2C CX has been rapidly changing.

 Now at least 80% of B2B buyers now expect the same buying experience as B2C customers.
-We’re moving towards personalized omnichannel experience in B2B customer journeys.
+We’re moving towards a personalized omnichannel experience in B2B customer journeys.

 B2C Customer Experience refers to how a B2C customer perceives his buying experience and further interactions with your company.
-Same as with B2B customers, B2C customers expect consistent and personalized omnichannel experience.
+Same as with B2B customers, B2C customers expect a consistent and personalized omnichannel experience.

 If you want to know, how B2C CX is different from B2B CX, check:

 Brand experience is how you design, see and want your customer experience to be.
-Brand experience is a very close concept to customer experience, except the latter refers to how customers reflect on your company.
+Brand experience is a very close concept to customer experience, except the latter, refers to how customers reflect on your company.